trumanhess27/GB_Character_Sheet/README.md

 # GB_Character_Sheet
-Character sheet maker for Dungeons &amp; Dragons created in GB Studio
+Character sheet maker for Dungeons &amp; Dragons created in GB Studio.

 Here is the terribly drawn (by me) title screen for the game.